ch1kim0n1/ghw-cloud26/README.md

 ### Experimental Website Ad Lane
 Create static ad experiments from article context:
-- Choose a saved product or create one inline
+- Choose a saved product or create one inline.
 - Paste your article headline and content
 - Choose a visual direction
 - Generate banner and vertical ads